doetlingerlukas/computer-graphics/README.md

 This is a animated Carousel for the Computer Graphics course in the SS 2017.

+Content of this README:

+	- controls
+	- texturing
+	- execution of the program

 ## Controls

 Following keyboard controls are available: